About UIA and Unemployment Insurance in Michigan

 Throughout these organizational changes, which included the closure of branch offices around the state, our mission to unemployed workers has remained largely intact.
 Here are our mission, vision and values:

 We offer an array of convenient on-line services to unemployed workers and to employers.
-Idled workers may file unemployment claims by telephone or the Internet, while employers may file claims for their workers in mass layoffs.
+Unemployed workers may file unemployment claims online or by telephone, while employers may file claims for their workers in mass layoffs.
 Click here for more information about Telephone Filed Claims.
 To file an unemployment claim on line, click here.

 Employers may file their quarterly Wage Detail Reports (Form UIA 1017) on line.
 They may also use our e-Registration service to obtain a UIA account number, and request a Registration and Seeking Work Waiver on line.
-For more information about the electronic 1028, click here.
+To file quarterly reports online, click here.
 For e-Registration, and to request a Registration and Seeking Work Waiver, click here.

 The UIA operates several Problem Resolution Offices (PROs) to resolve customer problems and provide access to automated resources.
 PROs provide telephones and computers for customers who may not have access to a computer or telephone to file their claim.
 They also provide in-person help for problems with claims.
 Click here for a list of PRO locations and more information.